Building permit Q&A

 Q: I want to use milled lumber.
 Can I?

 A: We know the lumber produced by local mills is solid stuff, but the Canadian Building Code requires that construction use stamped lumber.
 That said, some buildings do not need to conform to Code.
-Under current provincial regulations, any small accessory building and camps (small dwellings <603 ft2) does not have to meet Code - so milled lumber can be used in this situation.
+Under current provincial regulations, any small accessory building and camps (small dwellings <603 ft2, 625 ft2 after Jan.
+1, 2023) does not have to meet Code - so milled lumber can be used in this situation.
 Also, if you're renovating an old home and need to replace some old timbers with milled product of the same size, we may be able to approve that.
 Ultimately, it’s up to your local building inspector to make the call – ask permission first.
 If you are absolutely dead-set on using milled lumber in home or other structure under Code, then you need to have it graded by a licenced grader OR have the construction plans approved by a structural engineer licenced to work in the province.

 Q: What does Code require for insulation?

 A: For southern New Brunswick, R50 in attics, R17 effective in walls (fibreglass filling a 2x6 wall cavity will suffice), R26.5 in floors over unheated space or cathedral ceilings.
 Of course, a builder or homeowner can have more insulation.
 (And when it comes to cathedral ceilings, we strongly recommend it.)
 In any event, insulation is a wise investment that will pay off in the long run.

 Q: I want to build on a concrete slab.
 That’s OK, right?